olivernjeru/alx-low_level_programming/README.md

 0x05-pointers_arrays_strings - Arrays and Strings in C

-0x06-pointers_arrays_strings - Includes practice for Pointers, Arrays and Strings
+0x06-pointers_arrays_strings - Includes practice for Pointers, Arrays and Strings and a tonne of Data Structures, kinda looks like I am seeing some leetcode questions to be honest!